serraince/WildfireDetection/README.md

 In recent years, the prevalence of wildfires has increased, partially due to rising global temperatures caused by climate change (joint-research-centre.ec.europa.eu, 2023).
 Fast and accurate detection of wildfires is critical for minimising their devastating ecological, social, and economic impacts.
 Forest ecosystems play a large role in regulating the climate, hosting various species, and sustaining the livelihoods of nearby communities.
 The already-vulnerable Mediterranean region has already faced an increase in fire risk due to climate change (joint-research-centre.ec.europa.eu, 2023).
 This project proposes a method to make the remediation process faster.

-Delays in wildfire detection can result in underestimating the extent of damage and incorrect responses, leading to large-scale habitat destruction, loss of species, and hindering the development of surrounding communities, preventing the progress towards several Sustainable Development Goals (Aydın-Kandemir & Demir, 2023).
+Delays in wildfire detection can result in underestimating the extent of damage and incorrect responses, leading to large-scale habitat destruction, loss of species, and hindering the development of surrounding communities, preventing the progress towards several Sustainable Development Goals (Aydın-Kandemir and Demir, 2023).
 Thus, quick and precise identification of land change in fire-affected areas using Earth Observation and estimating the percentage of damage is essential for emergency response, post-fire strategization, biodiversity protection, and long-term land management planning.

 Satellite imagery can be used to determine land-use-land-change (LULC).
 Using Sentinel 2A imagery, this code implements unsupervised classification methods on burnt areas from the 2021 Manavgat mega wildfire in Turkey.
 Five spectral bands (B2, B3, B4, B8A, B12) were extracted from Sentinel-2 Level-2A imagery.
 The two methods used in this code are K-Means Clustering (KM) and Gaussian Mixture Models (GMM).
 Both algorithms have been previously used in academic literature exploring wildfire detection (Jain et. al, 2020).